Pan Roasted Chicken Thighs

 • Fridge: Store in an airtight container for up to 4 days.

 • Freezer: Freeze for up to 3 months—thaw overnight in the fridge before reheating.
+I recommend using a vacuum sealer to avoid freezer burn.

 • Reheating: